What We Offer

 4/29 – Develop a Teaching Portfolio

 Purpose of the Certificate

-The Teaching and Learning Center and the Interdisciplinary Writing Program are pleased to offer a new certificate in Effective Writing Instruction.
+The Faculty Professional Development Program and the Interdisciplinary Writing Program offer a certificate in Effective Writing Instruction.
 Faculty and GTAs from all disciplines who currently incorporate writing activities and assignments into their courses or who are interested in incorporating writing into their courses are encouraged to participate in this certificate program.
 GTAs are welcome to attend sessions, but cannot receive the certificate.